Excitations of N$_{2 }$ and O$_{2}$ molecules due to helium ion impact and a polarization effect: Conclusions

-We observe the similar shape of energy dependence, almost the same value of excitation cross sections, as well as common excitation mechanism for two dominant dissociative nitrogen atomic N$^{\ast }$(3s $^{4}$P) and nitrogen ionic N$^{+^{\ast }}$(2p$^{3}$ $^{3}$D) products in collision of He$^{+}+$N$ _{2}$.
-We found that these excited products can be formed by removal of the 2s$\sigma _{g}$ electron in the charge-exchange channel.
-The notable similarities of energy dependences and absolute value of cross sections for the nitrogen ionic lines NII (567.9 nm) and NII (500.5 nm ) in He$^{+}+$N$ _{2}$ collisions are observed.
-The strong correlation between the excitation of the helium atomic HeI (388.9 nm, transition 3d $^{3}$F$\longrightarrow $ 3p $^{3}$D) and the nitrogen ionic NII ($500.1-500.5$ nm, transition 3d $^{3} $F$\rightarrow $3p $^{3}$D) lines are revealed for the He$^{+}+$N$_{2}$ collision system.
-The most intense oxygen ionic OII (83.4 nm) and atomic OI (99.0 nm) lines and week (about 10$^{-19}$ cm$^{2}$), double charged oxygen ion OIII (70.6 nm) lines are observed and identified in the collision of He$ ^{+}$ with O$_{2}$ molecules.
-In this case, the molecular dissociation causing the excited atomic and/or ionic fragments is due to the decay of a highly excited intermediate molecular state of the inner shell, where a collision-induced vacancy arises.
-The highly excited molecular states ($ ^{2}\Sigma _{g}^{-}$ and $^{4}\Sigma _{g}^{-}$) in He$^{+}+$O$_{2}$ collisions are assigned and their leading role in explanation of mechanism for the intense oxygen ionic OII (83.4 nm) and atomic OI (99.0 nm) lines are explained.
+We observed a similar shape of energy dependence, almost the same value of excitation cross-sections, as well as a common excitation mechanism for two dominant dissociative nitrogen atomic N$^{\ast }$(3s $^{4}$P) and nitrogen ionic N$^{+^{\ast }}$(2p$^{3}$ $^{3}$D) products in the He$^{+}+$N$_{2}$ collision.
+We found that these excited products could be formed by the removal of a 2s$\sigma _{g}$ electron in the charge-exchange channel.
+Notable similarities in the energy dependences and absolute values of the cross-sections for the nitrogen ionic lines NII (567.9 nm) and NII (500.5 nm ) in He$^{+}+$N$_{2}$ collisions were observed.
+The strong correlation between the excitation of the helium atomic HeI (388.9 nm, transition 3d $ ^{3}$F$\longrightarrow $ 3p $^{3}$D) and the nitrogen ionic NII ($500.1-500.5 $ nm, transition 3d $^{3}$F$\rightarrow $3p $^{3}$D) lines are revealed for the He$^{+}+$N$_{2}$ collision system.
+The most intense oxygen ionic OII (83.4 nm) and atomic OI (99.0 nm) lines and weak (approximately 10$^{-19}$ cm $^{2}$), double charged oxygen ion OIII (70.6 nm) lines were observed and identified in the collision of He$^{+}$ with O$_{2}$ molecules.
+In this case, the molecular dissociation that causes the excited atomic and/or ionic fragments is due to the decay of a highly excited intermediate molecular state of the inner shell, where a collision-induced vacancy arises.
+The highly excited molecular states ($^{2}\Sigma _{g}^{-}$ and $^{4}\Sigma _{g}^{-}$) in He$^{+}+$O$_{2}$ collisions are assigned, and their leading roles in explaining the mechanism of the intense oxygen ionic OII (83.4 nm) and atomic OI (99.0 nm) lines are explained.
 Energy dependence of the degree of linear polarization for the He atomic lines HeI (388.9 nm and 587.6 nm) and nitrogen ionic line NII (500.5 nm) are measured.
-Maximum negative (20\%) and minimum (5\%) positive value of degree of the linear polarization are revealed for dissociative products of the helium atom (388.9 nm) and helium atom and nitrogen ion (587.6 nm; 500.1 nm), respectively, at the same collision energy $E=2.5$ keV.
-The expression for the first Stock's parameter has been derived [35] and formulas for the degree of linear polarization of radiation emitted from the excited helium He$^{\ast }$ (3P) atom, from the excited nitrogen ion N$ ^{+^{\ast }}$ ($^{3}$F) and excited helium atom He$^{\ast }$($^{3}$D) were written.
-On the basis of polarization measurements, the cross section $ \sigma _{0}$ and $\sigma _{1}$, related to the relative population of the helium He$^{\ast }$ (3P) magnetic sublevels with $m_{L}=0$ and $m_{L}=\pm 1,$ respectively, are calculated and the ratio $\sigma _{1}/\sigma _{0}\approx $ 15 are revealed.
-Such a great value of ratio ($\sigma _{1}/\sigma _{0}\approx $15) indicates: i. the sublevels of the excited helium $^{3}$P state are preferable populated; ii. the electron density formed in the excited helium He$^{\ast }$ atom during the collision is oriented perpendicular with respect to the incident beam direction.
-The most of the experimental data obtained for the He$^{+}+$N$_{2}$ and He$^{+}+$O$_{2}$ collision system are qualitatively interpreted in terms of the quasi-diatomic approximation.
+The maximum negative (20\%) and minimum (5\%) positive values of the degree of linear polarization are revealed for dissociative products of the helium atom (388.9 nm) and helium atom and nitrogen ion (587.6 nm; 500.1 nm), respectively, at the same collision energy $E=2.5$ keV.
+Based on polarization measurements, the cross-section $\sigma _{0}$ and $\sigma _{1}$ , related to the relative population of the helium He$^{\ast }$ (3P) magnetic sublevels with $m_{L}=0$ and $m_{L}=\pm 1,$ respectively, are calculated, and the ratio $\sigma _{1}/\sigma _{0}\approx $15 is revealed.
+Such a high value of the ratio indicates that: i. the sublevels of the excited helium $^{3}$P state are preferably populated; ii. the electron density formed in the excited helium He$^{\ast }$ atom during the collision was oriented perpendicular to the incident beam direction.
+Most of the experimental data obtained for the He$^{+}+$N$_{2}$ and He$^{+}+$O$_{2}$ collision systems were qualitatively interpreted in terms of quasi-diatomic approximation.